muratk5n/thirdwave/en/index.md

 ---

-There is no "curse" - they are all --ing morons, due to this weird condition.
+There is no "curse" - they are all --ing morons, likely due to this weird condition, whatever it is.

 ---